Antimicrobial Radish + Lactobacillus + Coconut

 During the cooling phase or at the end of formulation, Add a 4% concentration of the Radish Root Ferment.
 For best results, use cold-pressed or incorporate when the formula is below 158 degrees Fahrenheit.

-To add Leucidal® Complete:
+How to add Leucidal® Complete:

 Follow the exact instructions as the Radish Root Ferment.
 Leucidal® Complete can be hazy.
 Make sure to add it when the formula is below 105 degrees Fahrenheit.
-Incorporate a handheld mixer into your formulations until transparent.
+Incorporate a handheld mixer into your formulations until they are transparent.

 What are the differences In Leucidal Products?